S&P 500 4,594.63

 • Fintech companies have already disrupted several industries, such as payments and money management, but challenges like cybersecurity and consumer trust remain prominent.

 Few buzzwords have garnered more attention in the financial services industry lately than "fintech."
-Every week, a new finance product or startup seems to be attempting to utilize automation, AI or computing to better serve clients.
+Every week, a new finance product or startup seems to be attempting to utilize automation, artificial intelligence, or data analysis to serve clients better.

 But what are fintech companies exactly, and how are they trying to disrupt the role of traditional financial firms?
 In this article, you’ll learn how to define fintech, how it's reaching out into different market areas and which fintech companies are leading the way.